colejhudson/howto-publish-interactive-notebook/README.md

 [Live Interactive Notebook](https://howto-publish-interactive-notebook.now.sh)

 ### How To Publish
-For this to work you will need to have an account with [zeit](https://zeit.co), and have install their `now` command line tool to deploy.
+For this to work you'll need to have an account with [zeit](https://zeit.co), and have install their `now` command line tool to deploy.
 Optionally, setting up now with github will work just the same.

 ```sh